When you're planning an overseas trip, you always need to think about what you're going to use for money once you touch down or disembark.

 Traveller's cheques may seem like a relic from the past - something your grandparents may have used as they made their way around the globe in propeller-driven planes - but they still exist.

 The trouble is that the number of banks that offer them, and the number of places that accept them, has significantly dwindled in recent decades.
 Traveller's cheques would only really make sense if the nearest ATM or card terminal is a long way away.

 As with all things in life, each travel money option has its pros and cons

-No matter where you go, you'll be hard-pressed to find an outlet of any description that doesn't accept cash, and paying with plastic may not be an option in some places.
-Make sure you have enough cash to pay for a few days' expenses, and a taxi, meal and hotel room when you arrive.
+No matter where your travels take you, you'll be hard-pressed to find an outlet of any description that doesn't accept cash, and in remote places paying with plastic may not be an option.
+It's generally a good idea to have enough cash on hand for a couple days' expenses.

 Buying money at the bank